rupesh743/Airline_Passenger_Referral/README.md

  cabin_service: Rating given for cabin service.

- food_bev: Rating given for food and beverages.
+ food_bev: Rating given for food and beverages

  entertainment: Rating given for the in-flight entertainment.